elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 #### Problem

 In Elixir, it is possible to access values from `Map`s, which are key-value data structures, either statically or dynamically.
-When the keys are known upfront, they must be accessed using the `map.key` notation, instead of `map[:key]`.
-When the latter is used, if the informed key does not exist, `nil` is returned.
-This return can be confusing and does not allow developers to conclude whether the key is non-existent in the map or just has no bound value.
+When the keys are known upfront, they must be accessed using the `map.key` notation, which asserts the key exists.
+If `map[:key]` is used and the informed key does not exist, `nil` is returned.
+This return can be confusing and does not allow developers to conclude whether the key is non-existent in the map or just has a bound `nil` value.
 In this way, this anti-pattern may cause bugs in the code.

 #### Example